-At the end of a semester, a student placed on Academic Probation by the Academic Standing Committee (or a student continuing on Academic Probation if placed on that status during the semester) will be placed on Financial Aid Warning.
+At the end of a semester, a student placed on Academic Probation by the Academic Standing Committee who has a cumulative GPA below a 2.0 or is not meeting the PACE requirement for their grade level, will be placed on Financial Aid Warning.
 A student placed on Financial Aid Warning remains eligible for financial aid in the subsequent semester.
-The Financial Aid Office will send letters to all students placed on Academic Probation stating that they have also been placed on Financial Aid Warning.
-For the purpose of this policy Strict Probation is considered a subcategory of Academic Probation.
+The Financial Aid Office will send letters to all these students stating that they have been placed on Financial Aid Warning.

-- removes him/her from Academic Probation, s/he will be removed from Financial Aid Warning.
-The Financial Aid Office will send letters to all students removed from Academic Probation stating that they have also been removed from Financial Aid Warning.
+- If the student's cumulative GPA is above a 2.0 and/or they are meeting the required PACE s/he will be removed from Financial Aid Warning.
+The Financial Aid Office will send letters to these students stating that they been removed from Financial Aid Warning.

-- continues him/her on Academic Probation, s/he will be placed on Financial Aid Suspension and will be ineligible to receive financial aid in the following semester.
+- If the student still does not have a cumulative GPA above a 2.0 or is not meeting the required PACE for their grade level, s/he will be placed on Financial Aid Suspension and will be ineligible to receive financial aid in the following semester.
 S/he can file an appeal to be placed on Financial Aid Probation by meeting the following conditions:

 Financial Aid Suspension

 If a student is placed on Financial Aid Suspension a Student must appeal in writing, noting extenuating circumstances, such as the death of a family member or an illness or injury to the student if applicable.